- Local SEO

 - Monthly fee $ 20 - $ 80 negotiated

 Hence it is important to do your homework.
 Depending on your business if you have few transactions at higher amounts or many transactions you will need to know industry averages and all information that will help you bargain.

 New businesses are obviously regarded as risky so previous success in business may help.

-For example you may wish to use eWAY or Netregistry as your payment gateway.
-Using either of these gateways allows you to process payments securely on your website without leaving it.
-The programmer (web develper) will add some code and ensure SSL (Secure Socket Layer) is used to encrypt the transaction and will use example code provided by either company.
+For example you may wish to use eWAY as your payment gateway.
+Using this gateway allows you to process payments securely on your website without leaving it.
+The programmer (web developer) will add some code and ensure SSL (Secure Socket Layer) is used to encrypt the transaction and will use example code provided by either company.

 What is a Payment Gateway API?